 There is a replica of the typical railings or balustrades that you find around the famous stupas like the ones at Amravati, Sanchi, Bhahrut and the Maha Bodhi temple.
 The pattern is a typical criss-cross with lotus emblems.
 Sometime in the 16-17th century, this cave was converted into a Christian church.
 Though today no sign of this conversion survives.

 Viharas follow a similar pattern with a front courtyard having benches to sit, followed by rooms for the monks and the same pattern on the upper floor.
 The rooms have stone beds.
 The water tanks are usually placed on either side of the caves.
 Literature tells us that many visitors from southeastern countries visited this Vihara for studying, establishing it as a center of learning.

-Some of the stairs that take you up and down through the Kanheri caves are in a dilapidated state.
+Some of the stairs that take you up and down through the caves are in a dilapidated state.
 It is a big risk to take them unless you are physically fit.
 Except for the board outside, there are no explanations of any individual caves and that of the motifs there.
 There is no literature available on the ticket or elsewhere that you can read about.
 You have to use your knowledge of the other Buddhist caves to observe these caves.

 Water Management System in Kanheri Caves

-You can also observe the various inscriptions that are there on the walls.
-Though you may not be able to decipher them.
+You can also observe the various inscriptions that are there on the walls though you may not be able to decipher them.
 51 inscriptions and 26 epigraphs have been discovered at Kanheri caves in Brahmi, Devanagari, and Pahlavi scripts.
 Most inscriptions mention the names of the kings and businessmen who patronized these caves.
-One instruction mentions the marriage of the reigning king.
+One inscription mentions the marriage of the reigning Satvahana king Satakarni Vashishtiputra.
 There were inscriptions on copper plates that were also found at Kanheri that is now in the British Museum.
 ASI board tells that one of the caves here has paintings similar to that of Ajanta.
 But we could not locate the same and as expected there was no help available.